spgyip/grpc-gateway-json-transcoder/README.md

 # connect-go

-Apart from official gRPC framework, [connect-go](https://connectrpc.com/docs/go/getting-started/) is a gRPC-compatible framework, which supports both gRPC/RESTful-JSON.
-We will introduce it at the last part.
+Apart from gRPC's official framework, [connect-go](https://connectrpc.com/docs/go/getting-started/) is another framework which is gRPC-compatible, and supports RESTful-JSON as well.

 As in `buf.gen.yaml`, plugin `buf.build/connectrpc/go` is used to generate `connect-go` stub codes, locates at `protogen/helloworld/v1/helloworldv1connect/`. `greeter_server.connect` is implemented at `cmd/connect/greeter_server/`.